ltw-webdev-workshops/think-like-a-programmer/code-meet-english.md

         $('.slide-1').css('display', 'block');
       });

-      /* Repeat the 4 lines above 4 times… */
+      /* Repeat the 4 lines above 4 times for each different button/slide combo… */

 ---